 The GOAT debate in hip-hop is endless and that’s what makes it powerful.
 Every generation has its icons, every fan has their criteria, and every argument says something different about what we value in the culture.

-But when I really break it down when I look at the full picture of what greatness means my answer comes down to two names:
+Some people value lyricism.
+Some value hits.
+Some value influence.
+But when I really break it down, when I look at the full picture of what greatness means, my answer comes down to two names:

 Nas and 50 Cent.